Probate Q&A Series

 • Sale process: Petition the court to sell land if debts exceed cash and personal property.

-• Order of payment: North Carolina law prioritizes funeral expenses, administration costs, debts, taxes, family allowance, and then distributions to heirs.
+• Order of payment: North Carolina law prioritizes costs and expenses of administration, funeral expenses, taxes, and other claims in statutory order before distributions to heirs.

-• Homestead and allowances: The surviving spouse and minor children may claim a homestead allowance before real estate sale.
+• Homestead and allowances: The surviving spouse and children may be entitled to a year’s allowance under North Carolina law.

 Need Help with Your Probate Inventory?